 CEREC Porcelain Crowns

 CEREC crowns are milled by the CEREC machine from a strong ceramic material called lithium disilicate.
 While this ceramic has a natural color and translucency, since the crown is made from a single block it is monochromatic rather than tinted with various shades like natural teeth.
 So a CEREC crown will look great on a back tooth, but may not have a refined enough appearance for a front tooth.
 They can be made in about ten to fifteen minutes and placed the same appointment.
 Dr. Vargas has flat screen TVs in every operatory, so you can watch your favorite Netflix or Hulu show while you wait.

 Another convenience is that with CEREC crowns there is no need for a messy traditional impression.
 The CEREC machine uses CAD/CAM technology (computer-aided design/computer-aided manufacturing) to streamline the crown-making process.
 Once your teeth are numbed and prepared, an optical impression of your tooth is taken with an intra-oral camera and uploaded to the CAD/CAM software to make your crown.

 Do I Need a Crown?

-If your tooth is missing a large area of the biting surface due to damage, decay, or previous metal fillings, Dr. Reddy may recommend a crown.
+If your tooth is missing a large area of the biting surface due to damage, decay, or previous metal fillings, Dr. Vargas may recommend a crown.
 Our mercury-free composite fillings will work for small amounts of damage, but larger jobs call for stronger solutions.
 A crown will strengthen your tooth and protect it against fracturing.

 Thanks to modern dental bonding technology, crowns can be made from pure porcelain or other strong ceramics, allowing for a more natural appearance.
 Many dental offices offer porcelain-fused-to-metal crowns, which are covered by most dental insurances but not natural looking.
 Dental Loft offers ceramic crowns made with newer high-strength ceramics.
 Because they are metal-free, they look more natural.